 The EOLIS Air Manager professional air purifier uses five effective anti-virus technologies to ensure the purest possible indoor air:

 - A biocidal pre-filter certified to ISO 18184:2019 and NF G39-011.

 - An EN 1822 certified HEPA H13 filter which filters out at least 99.97% of particles with a diameter of 0.3 µm or more.
 HEPA filters also have proven effectiveness in capturing particles with a size of < 0,1 µm.
 NatéoSanté has carried out some tests in a laboratory to prove their efficacy.

 - The UV-C lamps used by NatéoSanté have a dominant wavelength of 254 nanometres and modify the structure of the virus’ RNA.
 This modification interrupts viral growth and proliferation.

-- Photocatalysis produces oxidising and reducing agents that degrade the virus.
+- The oxydation action produces oxidising and reduces agents that degrade the virus.